bes-ptah/winbatchOS/README.md

 #### Home Page Edit 0.5
 ###### What is WinBatchX?

 ###### WinBatchX is an operating system in batch script inside any supported Windows 8, 8.1, 10 OR 11 Release.
 The latest release is 15.4 - The April Update.
+It has more than 100 successful working builds and 3 known working releases.
  This has *been* been tested with Windows 11.0, Build 22000.51 and .61.
 ***